cell-os/metal-cell/README.md

 -----------------

 While the concepts employed in the Metal Cell are fairly stable, many of the technologies and patterns used are new and evolving.
-While Big Data used to be super computing years ago and then became synonym with Hadoop the current ecosystem is much more diversified and there's no reason to believe it won't become even more diversified.
+While Big Data used to be called "super computing" years ago and then became synonym with Hadoop, the current ecosystem is much more diversified and there's no reason to believe it won't become even more diversified.

-While we used to be looking at the Hadoop as a single system, the Hadoop ecosystem now contains a large set of technologies (we call these HSTACK).
+While we used to be looking at the Hadoop as a single system, the Hadoop ecosystem now contains a large set of orthogonal technologies (we call these HSTACK).
 Hadoop has got enterprise notoriety through a consolidated community effort, however, just like linux it evolved organically and heterogeneously.
 Suffice to say that in terms of the code base there's a lot of legacy.

 In the meantime new systems have evolved from the open-source and academic communities.
 One of them is Mesos which is a product of Berkley's AMPLab (along with Spark, MLib, Tachyon,  etc.)